A brief guide to the green hay technique

 The green hay technique is a method of introducing hay meadow plants to meadows that have lost, or never had, the diversity of plants that occur in good, species-rich meadows.
 It is generally considered better than the alternatives of sowing wildflower seed or planting plug-plants.

-The trickiest aspects of the operation (excluding the weather!) are co-ordinating cutting of recipient and donor sites, and ensuring the green hay is strewn as quickly as possible.
+The trickiest aspects of the operation are co-ordinating cutting of recipient and donor sites, and ensuring the green hay is strewn as quickly as possible.

 Step 1: Assess the recipient site